Oklahoma official who discussed killing reporters resigns

 In the recording, Jennings also appears to complain about not being able to hang Black people, saying: “They got more rights than we got.”

-The Associated Press could not immediately verify the authenticity of the recording.
-None of the four returned telephone calls or emails from The Associated Press seeking comment.
+The Associated Press is working to verify the authenticity of the recording.
+None of the four officials returned telephone calls or emails from The Associated Press seeking comment.

 Bruce Willingham told the AP the recording was made when he left a voice-activated recorder inside the room after a county commissioner’s meeting because he suspected the group was continuing to conduct county business after the meeting had ended, in violation of the state’s Open Meeting Act.